8 Things to Know After a Cerebral Palsy Diagnosis

 5. Remember… You’re Part of a Network!

 You are not going through this alone.
 Luckily, the disabled community tends to be very active, supportive, and welcoming.
 It’s like you just gained access to an elite club.
 Plus, there are some issues that come with raising a special needs child that your friends won’t fully understand unless they have been through it too.
-Our Facebook page and forum are good places to start, but check out local groups or organizations, too.
+Our Facebook page is a good place to start, but check out local groups or organizations, too.
 Or, embrace the online community of bloggers!

 6. Don’t Forget to Care for Yourself